 - What kinds of behaviours and characteristics tend to be accentuated in these stories?

 - Are these people current leaders or leaders from the past?

 Make sure you title the post with the week number and the number of this activity, Week 2 Activity 3.

 The activity asked you to engage with leaders as symbols of organisational practice.
-We also asked you to think carefully about the kinds of people your organisation tends to portray in a negative light.
+You were also asked to think carefully about the kinds of people your organisation tends to portray in a negative light.

 Interestingly, the people organisations tend to vilify can be equally informative.
 This is because every identity is as much composed by what it is not as by what it is.
 We need negativity in order to establish our identities.
 You can only know someone to be accessible, for example, because you know what inaccessible people are like to work with.
 The negative is therefore as much a part of us as the positive.
 You will now conclude the week by considering the key practice of critical engagement, which has been a recurring theme throughout.